Jo-Eck/AssignmentOpenCV/README.md

 # Scanning documents using OpenCV

-In this notebook, we will learn how to scan documents using OpenCV.
+In this notebook, we will learn how to scan documents using OpenCV. <br>
+This is part of my assignment for the course "Implementations" at the Baden-Württemberg Cooperative State University. <br>
+Goal of this assignment is to demonstrate a practical application of a python library of our choice. <br>
+I chose OpenCV because I am interested in image processing and I think it is a very useful library. <br>
+This Project can also be found in https://github.com/Jo-Eck/AssignmentOpenCV

 We will use the following steps:

 ## 1. Setup: